domokane/FinancePy/financepy/products/bonds/README.md

 * FinConvertibleBond enables the pricing and risk-management of convertible bonds.
 The model is a binomial tree implementation of Black-Scholes which allows for discrete dividends, embedded puts and calls, and a delayed start of the conversion option.
 * FinFloatingNote enables the pricing and risk-management of a bond with floating rate coupons.
 Discount margin calculations are provided.
 * FinMortgage generates the periodic cashflows for an interest-only and a repayment mortgage.

+## Conventions

+* All interest rates are expressed as a fraction of 1.
+So 3% is 0.03.
+* All notionals of bond positions are given in terms of a notional amount.
+* All bond prices are based on a notional of 100.0.
+* The face of a derivatives position is the size of the underlying position.